carimura/vista/README.md

 ## Running Locally

 This demo is designed to be run outside of a corporate firewall.
 The moving parts have not been instrumented to run with proxies.
-This demo does not work on the clear-guest WiFi because a key enabler of the demo does not run there.
+Due to the dependency on ngrok, the demo may not work even on a corporate "guest" WiFi that provides web access to the public Internet.

 ### Step 1: Get prerequisite accounts